erdc/flow_class/README.md

 ## Flow_Classification Method

-The flow_classification has many inputs, but only four are required.
+The flow_classification has many inputs, but only eight are required.
 All inputs must be labelled in the call.

 Required:
 * **GDB_Path**: (String) The path to the .gdb file with the layers for the observation and WBID values paired with the shape data.
 Note that an r must be placed in front of the String path if using a Windows